blindnet-io/product-management/refs/schemas/prif/RFC-prif.md

 ### Representation of Legal Articles

 Is there a better way to unambiguousely refer, in a machine-readable way, to parts of legislations?

+### Schema elegance and modularity

+We need a way to make enums different categories and types more elegant, and reusable in the perspective of using them to also represent Data Captures, Consents and responses to Privacy Requests.

 ## References

 ### Normative References

 - **[RFC8259]**  Bray, T., ["The JavaScript Object Notation (JSON) Data Interchange Format"](https://datatracker.ietf.org/doc/html/rfc8259), STD 90, RFC 8259, DOI 10.17487/RFC8259, December 2017.
+- **[RFC2119]**  Bradner, S., ["Key words for use in RFCs to Indicate Requirement Levels"](https://datatracker.ietf.org/doc/html/rfc2119), BCP 14, RFC 2119, DOI 10.17487/RFC2119, March 1997,

 ### Informative References

 -

 ### Supported Legislation